Maine can't enforce foreign election interference law that appeals court calls unconstitutional

 Voters overwhelmingly approved a ban on foreign governments and companies with 5% or more foreign government ownership from donating to state referendum races.
 The law is one of a handful around the country that attempt to limit foreign influence on U.S. elections.

 The law has been on hold pending federal lawsuits from utilities companies and media organizations that raise constitutional challenges about it.
-The U.S. District Court of Appeals for the First Circuit in Boston said in court papers in July that it affirmed a lower-court ruling that the law likely violates the First Amendment.
+The 1st U.S. Circuit Court of Appeals in Boston said in court papers in July that it affirmed a lower-court ruling that the law likely violates the First Amendment.

 “The prohibition is overly broad, silencing U.S. corporations based on the mere possibility that foreign shareholders might try to influence its decisions on political speech, even where those foreign shareholders may be passive owners that exercise no influence or control over the corporation’s political spending," wrote Judge Lara Montecalvo.